-- Once I deleted those components, I then wanted to customise the remaining component.
+- Once I deleted those components, I then wanted to customise the remaining components.
 Click once on the component to open the 'Image' section on the right side of the screen, and click the green mountain icon to swap the image to your own.

 - I then double clicked in the text section of that component, then re-typed & formatted the text to suit.

 - The next thing that I wanted to change was the purple "read more" button.
 To do this, click once on the button and then click the 'Insert Image' icon from the tool bar.

 - Then click the 'Change file' link at the bottom of the window that appears.

 - The next thing to do is go to the 'Buttons' folder, hover over the button you want to select, and click the 'Use' button.

 - Once you've done that, you will then need to click the green 'Insert' button.